What Are the Reasons Weight Loss Surgery Fails?

-Sometimes, the initial surgery does not lead to satisfactory results.
-In either case, the patient and doctor must evaluate the best course of action to put weight loss back on track.
+The patient and doctor must evaluate the best course of action to put weight loss back on track in either case.

 Why Does Weight Loss Surgery Fail?

 First, it is important to understand that success and failure are very subjective.
 Each patient has unique goals and benchmarks for a satisfactory outcome after weight loss surgery.
-It is important to discuss your expectations with your surgeon prior to having the procedure so that you have an accurate understanding of the potential results, and so that all the members of your bariatric team can help you to achieve your long term objectives for weight loss and improved health.
+It is important to discuss your expectations with your surgeon before having the procedure to have an accurate understanding of the potential results.
+All the members of your bariatric team can help you achieve your long-term objectives for weight loss and improved health.

 Our Emotional Relationship with Food

 Many of us have a complex emotional relationship with food.
-If a patient is eating as a way to cope with stress, it may not suffice to simply reduce appetite.
+If a patient is eating to cope with stress, it may not suffice to reduce appetite.
 Some patients continue to overeat or to eat high-calorie foods even after surgery, which can impede progress.
 Learning alternative ways to handle stress will provide many weight-management and health-maintenance benefits in the long run.

 There are other reasons patients may not have the desired results.
 Immediately after Lap-Band surgery, the adjustable gastric banding device is not inflated to its optimal volume.
-To work properly, it has to be correctly adjusted so that it restricts the size of the stomach, yet does not cause uncomfortable side effects.
+To work properly, it has to be correctly adjusted to restrict the size of the stomach yet does not cause uncomfortable side effects.
 Your bariatric surgeon will adjust the band for a proper fit during your regularly scheduled follow-up appointments.

-If you are concerned that your weight loss surgery was not effective, schedule an appointment with Marina Weight Loss in Los Angeles.
-Our surgeons, nurses and nutritional experts can complete a thorough evaluation and recommend effective options.
+If you are concerned that your weight loss surgery was not effective, schedule an appointment with our surgeons, nurses, and nutritional experts, who can complete a thorough evaluation and recommend effective options.